What is an Epilogue Explained: Definition & Tips for Writers

 Recommended read: The final installment of the Hunger Games series features an epilogue that reveals how the following years have affected Katniss.
 It shows that while time heals wounds, sometimes they heal very slowly and in a non-linear manner.
 While we see that Katniss still struggles with persistent terror that her life is about to be upheaved, the epilogue ends on a hopeful note that suggests she will continue to heal.

 After the climax, the falling action, and the denouement have come and gone, authors will sometimes add an epilogue that provides a little nudge-nudge, wink-wink towards upcoming events in the characters’ lives — letting us know there is more to come.
 This kind of epilogue is a great way to keep readers on the hook for a series, and will often involve a gasp-inducing plot twist.
-However, heed the warning of freelance editor Allister Thompson, and “don’t get carried away with your cliffhangers.”
+However, heed the warning of freelance editor Allister Thompson: “Don’t get carried away with your cliffhangers.”

 The trick to setting up a sequel with an plot-twisting epilogue is to sow the seeds earlier.
 You need to weave enough information into the body of the story so that when the cliffhanger appears, readers have a foundation upon which they can speculate in anticipation of the next novel.
-If your cliffhanger arrives totally out of left-field, with absolutely zero lead-up or foreshadowing, it’s more likely to leave people wondering what on earth they just read as opposed to wanting to read more.
+Should your cliffhanger arrives totally out of left-field, with absolutely zero lead-up or foreshadowing, it’s more likely to leave people wondering what on earth they just read as opposed to wanting to read more.
+If you'd like some twisty inspiration, go here for a list of 70+ plot twist examples!

 Recommended read: By the end of The Girl With The Dragon Tattoo, the central mystery has been firmly tied up and squared away.
 In the epilogue, the relationship between the protagonists, Lisbeth Salander and Mikael Blomkvist, is pointedly left on an unresolved, hanging note — and this lingering question about the future of their relationship propels us towards book two.